Trademark Search, Opinion, Filing, Minor and Major USPTO Responses

 Janae Hijaz Edwards

 Janae Hijaz Edwards graduated from the University of North Carolina at Chapel Hill in 2011, with a degree in International Relations and Spanish.
 She has had the pleasure of working in both the tech and creative industries, and is also fluent in Spanish.
-With a diverse professional background, Janae works as our Client Relations Manager, liaising with our clients all over the world as they undergo the process of trademarking their brands.
+With a diverse professional background, Janae works as a Trademark Paralegal, working with our clients all over the world as they undergo the process of trademarking their brands.
 Her interests include contemporary art, language learning, and web development.

 To learn more about our trademark services, head to our trademark page.
 If you have questions, please email us at email@example.com or call us at (917) 268-7054.

 Republic Restoratives, a D.C.-based, woman-owned distillery, wanted to dedicate a whiskey to the women who inspired them.
 The United States Patent and Trademark Office, however, disagreed with their vision and rejected their trademark application for being “named after a living person.”

 Kara Swisher presents Rodham Rye to Hillary Clinton live on MSNBC.

 Fortunately, Jeremy Peter Green was their trademark attorney.
 He quickly drafted and filed an Office Action Response, citing various precedents and statutes, and the rejection was overturned.
 Now Rodham Rye is being sold in a multitude of stores around the East Coast.

 JPG Legal LLC